-The development of DISC is attributed to William Marston, PhD who set out to examine observable “normal” behavior in a particular environment.
+The development of DISC is attributed to William Moulton Marston, PhD who set out to examine observable “normal” behavior in a particular environment.
 Marston left behind a vast legacy across several disciplines.
-A lawyer, psychologist and author or co-author of several books and articles like wiseessays-com review, many have come to know Marston for his work on the systolic blood pressure test that lead to the invention of the polygraph.
+Marston was a lawyer, psychologist and author or co-author of several books and articles, and many have come to know him for his work on the systolic blood pressure test that lead to the invention of the polygraph.
 Others recognize him as the creator of the Wonder Woman comic and a champion of women’s causes.

 - D (Drive): Direct, Decisive, High ego strength, Problem solver, Risk taker, Self-starter